stevegroom/mkdocs_build/test/content/docs/admonition.md

 !!!
 Question
     Did you understand this section?

-!!!
-Danger Don't try this at home!
+!!! danger "Do not try this at home"
+    Really don't!

 !!!
 Bug
     There is a known bug